 Although I didn’t get the amazing National Geographic kind of snowy owl photos I wanted, I did enjoy the scenery throughout the day.
 Driving the backroads of Alberta is hardly a hardship in the winter especially on a sunny, blue sky kind of day.

-Here’s a look at the kind of countryside where we were searching for snowy owls.
+Here’s a look at the kind of Alberta countryside where we searched for snowy owls.

 Of note is the fact we also saw snow buntings, redpolls and a shrike while driving the backroads.